engelgatus/engelgatus/README.md

 I'm Engel, operations specialist and automation engineer based in Makati, Philippines.

 I transitioned from service industry to tech in 2019 through Zuitt's coding bootcamp.
-These days, I build workflow automations that eliminate repetitive tasks and scale operations without adding headcount.
+These days, I build workflow automations that eliminate repetitive tasks and scale operations.
 I actually discovered automation at my last role when I was thrown into Airtable for the first time, and had never heard of it before, but ended up recreating the database, complex workflows, and dashboards internally.

 **What I'm working on:**
 - Engineering n8n workflows that cut manual processes by 70%+